Growing Yellow Rattle – the natural way to suppress grasses

 The seedpods though are quite distinctive, when the wind blows or if you shake the plants, the seeds rattle in the pods and make quite a noise.
 Hence the common name of yellow rattle or hay rattle.

 This is one of the trickier wild flowers to introduce into a meadow.
-Be prepared to make fresh sowings every year (you can gather seeds from your own plants each year).
+Be prepared to sow new seed every year (you can gather seeds from your own plants each year).

 You’ll be planting yellow rattle to suppress grasses.
 However you need to bear in mind that each seed wants to grow into a plant – and that plant will need air, water, soil, light and room to grow.
 So simply sprinkling the seeds onto an area of thick grass won’t work.
 The plants will be unable to develop.